VR-25/acc/README.md

 # <coolDown-pauseCharging_waitSeconds> - <waitSeconds> allow battery temperature to drop below <pauseCharging>.
 Temperature values are interpreted in Celsius degrees.
 To disable temperature control entirely, set absurdly high temperature values (e.g., temperature=90-95_90).
 temperature=40-45_90

-# Charge/pause ratio in seconds (e.g., coolDownRatio=50/10) - reduces battery stress induced by prolonged high temperature and high charging voltage by periodically pausing charging.
+# Charging ON/OFF ratio in seconds (e.g., coolDownRatio=50/10) - reduces battery stress induced by prolonged high temperature and high charging voltage by periodically pausing charging.
 If charging is too slow, turn this off (null value) or change the ratio.
 When set to null, <coolDown capacity> and <coolDown temperature> values are nullified.
 # Generally, you don't need this if you're limiting the maximum charging voltage.
 coolDownRatio=